Orthodontics and TMJ Disorders

 WEAK CHIN LONG FACE STRONG CHIN SHORT FACE

-The downward and backward rotation pattern, seen on the left side above, can be contrasted with the upward and backward rotation pattern seen on the right side above; where the face is short and the mandible is locked back (posteriorly displaced) behind a deep overbite; which is a different pathological facial growth process that is discussed in the next section.
+The downward and backward rotation pattern, seen on the left side above, can be contrasted with the upward and forward rotation pattern seen on the right side above.
+The difference is seen most dramatically in the jaw angle, which is obtuse on the left side and acute on the right side.
+However, in the case pictured on the right, the mandible is locked back (posteriorly displaced) behind a deep overbite; which is a different pathological facial growth process that is discussed in the next section.

 The downwardly and backwardly rotating facial growth pattern can certainly be caused by weak jaw muscles.
-X-ray studies of people with jaw muscle injury or disease show a remarkable downward and backward rotating growth pattern, as seen in the X-rays of a patient with muscular dystrophy below.
+People with jaw muscle injury or disease show a remarkable downward and backward rotating growth pattern, as seen in the X-rays of a patient with muscular dystrophy below.
 The picture on the right below is a longitudinal study, and the picture on the left below compares the myotonic dystrophy face at late adolescence with a normal adolescent face, seen as a white line.
-In the myotonic dystrophy patient, the upper teeth have acquired a form that fits around the tongue, which has found a resting posture that maintains a pharyngeal airway, despite the front portion of the mandible (the corpus containing the teeth) rotating downward and backward into it.
+In the myotonic dystrophy patient, the upper teeth have acquired a form that fits around the tongue, which has found a resting posture that maintains a pharyngeal airway, despite the front portion of the mandible (the corpus containing the teeth) rotating downward and backward around it.

 krieborg.png krieborg_dotted.png

 Conversely, the pattern of backward rotation can be reversed by making the jaw muscles stronger and healthier.
-A study of children with downwardly and backwardly rotating facial growth patterns found that chewing exercise gum for a year reversed their facial growth to a forward rotating pattern, which reverted to the backward rotating pattern again after the gum chewing stopped.
+A study of children with downwardly and backwardly rotating facial growth patterns found that chewing exercise gum for a year reversed their facial growth to a forward rotating pattern, which reverted back to the backward rotating pattern again after the gum chewing stopped.

-In some people with weak jaw muscles and downwardly and backwardly rotating lower jawbones, the tongue intervenes between the upper and lower jawbones to protect the airway.
-The resulting forward tongue posture prevents the upper jawbone from following the mandibular corpus down and back.
-Instead, it holds up the upper jawbone while the lower front teeth rotate down and back with the lower jawbone, separating the front teeth (anterior open bite).
-For decades, orthodontists assumed that these anterior open bites were caused by a retained infantile swallowing pattern which included a tongue thrust during swallowing.
+In some people with weak jaw muscles and downwardly and backwardly rotating lower jawbones, the tongue intervenes to prevent the upper jawbone from following the front of the lower jawbone down and back.
+Instead, the tongue holds the upper jawbone upward and forward to maintain an adequate airway passage, as can be seen above in the growth of the muscular dystrophy patient.
+This frequently results in an anterior open bite that makes it impossible to incise.
+For decades, orthodontists assumed that these anterior open bites were caused by a retained infantile swallowing pattern which included a brief tongue thrust.
 However, studies using force sensors showed that it is the resting posture of the tongue, not its functional activity during swallowing, that determines tooth positions.
+Here again, it is the light steady types of forces, such as those produced by postural muscle tonus, that determine the shapes of bones.
+Tongue posture is steady, because it maintains the airway, so it shapes the bones.
+Intermittent functional forces, like swallowing, primarily determine the internal architecture of the bones, enabling them to withstand the forces they will receive.

 3. DEEP OR STEEP OVERBITE

-A third common orthodontic problem that causes TMJ disorders is the overbite that is deep or steep enough to lock the mandible back and thereby prevent it from advancing normally.
+A third common orthodontic problem that causes TMJ disorders is an overbite that is deep or steep enough to lock the mandible back and thereby prevent it from advancing normally.
 The overbite is the vertical overlap of the front teeth.
 When you bite all the way down on your back teeth, your upper front teeth should only cover a small portion of your lower front teeth, as shown on the right below, and you should be able to slide your bottom teeth easily forward onto your top teeth.
 If your lower front teeth are mostly covered by your upper front teeth, you have a large overbite, as shown on the left below.
 If your lower front teeth are completely covered by your upper front teeth, you have a 100% overbite.
 In some people, the overbite is even deeper than that, and the lower front teeth may impact the soft tissues of the palate just behind the upper front teeth.
-In other people, the overbite is steep rather than deep, making it difficult or impossible to slide your lower front teeth up onto the backs and then the tops of your upper front teeth.
+In other people, the overbite is steep rather than deep, making it difficult or impossible to slide your lower front teeth up onto the backs of your upper front teeth.

 overbite